lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminamenuplugin9:

 .. figure:: images/luminamenuplugin9.png
+   :scale: 100%

 :numref:`Figure %s: Window List <luminamenuplugin9>`

 This plugin adds an entry to the right-click menu which, when hovered over with the mouse, will list all open application windows.
 This plugin is comparable to a task manager plugin for panels.

 .. index:: desktop plugins